BlueBrain/BluePyParallel/README.md

 computation from the last computed element.
 Thus, only the missing elements are computed, which can save a lot of time.

-## Running using Dask
+## Running with distributed Dask MPI on HPC systems

-This is an example of a [sbatch](https://slurm.schedmd.com/sbatch.html) script that can be adapted to execute the script using multiple nodes and workers.
+This is an example of a [sbatch](https://slurm.schedmd.com/sbatch.html) script that can be adapted to execute the script using multiple nodes and workers with distributed dask and MPI.
 In this example, the code called by the ``run.py`` should be parallelized using BluePyParallel.

 Dask variables are not strictly required, but highly recommended, and they can be fine tuned.